-The aboriginal colours used in rock art paintings come from natural occurring minerals.
-Pigments are crushed and mixed with water to create a paste & then a brush from hair, chewed sticks or reeds are used to apply the paint to the rock surface.
-Sometimes, pigments are placed in the mouth and blown out around an object, this is how you get the hand stencil effect which is quite prevalent in some rock art sites.
+Paintings combine pigments and water to create a paste.
+Then a brush from hair, chewed sticks or reeds is used to apply the paint to the rock surface.
+Sometimes, pigments are placed in the mouth and blown out around an object, this is how you get the stencil effect which is prevalent in some rock art sites.

 Broadly speaking, rock art in Australia employs two main styles.
 The first uses engraved geometric forms, such as circles, concentric circles, arcs, dots or animal tracks.

 The second uses figurative forms, such as painted or engraved silhouettes of humans or animals.
 These figures can be either simple outlines or more complex.
 The X-ray art style, for example, shows the internal organs of humans and animals.

 Rock paintings and engravings can be found almost everywhere in Australia that suitable surfaces occur.
 At least thirty key regions are identifiable based on culture, style and geography.

 There have been many attempts to classify this extraordinary body of art and chronologies have been worked out for each region.
 Research continues to provide fascinating insights.

 Just recently, in 2020, hundreds of newly documented rock paintings were discovered in Australia’s north west Arnhem Land region depicting relationships between humans and animals—particularly kangaroos and wallabies.
 They were created around 12,000 years ago and appear to be a ‘missing link’ between the figurative and x-ray style art found in northern Australia.

 Paul Tacon from Griffith University says that in these new artworks “animal-human relationships appear to be central to the artists’ message,” noting that only one painting appears to depict hunting.